matn7/CS-Notes/src/main/java/spring/SPRING-5.md

 ## Spring Bean Scopes

-- Singleton - (default) Only one instance of the bean is created in the IoC container.
+- Singleton (default): Only one instance of the bean created in the IoC container.
-- Prototype - A new instance is created each time the bean is requested.
+- Prototype: A new instance created each time the bean requested.
+- Request:
-- Request - A single instance per http request.
-Only valid in the context of a web-aware Spring ApplicationContext.
+    - A single instance per http request.
+    - Only valid in the context of a web-aware Spring ApplicationContext.
+- Session:
-- Session - A single instance per http session.
-Only valid in the context of a web-aware Spring ApplicationContext.
+    - A single instance per http session.
+    - Only valid in the context of a web-aware Spring ApplicationContext.
+- Global-session:
-- Global-session - A single instance per global session.
-Typically Only used in Portlet context.
-Only valid in the context of a web-aware Spring ApplicationContext.
+    - A single instance per global session.
+    - Typically, only used in Portlet context.
+    - Only valid in the context of a web-aware Spring ApplicationContext.
+- Application:
-- Application - beans is scoped to the lifecycle of a ServletContext.
-Only valid in the context of a web aware.
+    - Beans scoped to the lifecycle of a ServletContext.
+    - Only valid in the context of a web aware.
+- Websocket:
-- Websocket - Scopes a single bean definition to the lifecycle of a WebSocket.
-Only valid in the context of a web-aware Spring ApplicationContext.
+    - Scopes a single bean definition to the lifecycle of a WebSocket.
+    - Only valid in the context of a web-aware Spring ApplicationContext.
+- Custom Scope:
-- Custom Scope - Spring Scopes are extensible, and you can define your own scope by implementing Spring's Scope interface.
-You cannot override the built in Singleton and Prototype Scopes.
+    - Spring Scopes are extensible, and you can define your own scope by implementing Spring's Scope interface.
+    - You cannot override the built in Singleton and Prototype Scopes.

 **Singleton Scope**